-The results of the operations of the Fund are disclosed in the Statement of Profit or Loss and Other Comprehensive Income of the financial statements.
-The net gain attributable to unitholders for the financial year 30 June 2020 was \$16,660,981 (2019: \$48,092,525).
+The results of the operations of the Fund are disclosed in the Statement of Profit or Loss and Other Comprehensive Income of these financial statements.
+The net loss attributable to unitholders for the financial year ended 30 June 2020 was \$1,952,899 (2019: gain \$779).